 As part of obtaining reasonable assurance about whether the Joint Gas Line's financial statements are free of material misstatements, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grants, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on noncompliance with those provisions was not the objective of our audit and, accordingly, we do not express such an opinion.
-The results of our test disclosed an instance of noncompliance that is required to be reported under Government Auditing Standards which is described in the accompanying Schedule of Findings as item 07-01.
+The results of our test disclosed no instances of noncompliance that are required to be reported under Government Auditing Standards.